paritytech/parachains-integration-tests/README.md

         args: [ *my_variable ]
     my_call_id:
         chain: *relay_chain
-        encode: false # Indicates the call will not be encoded and used as Submittable
+        encode: false # Indicates the call will not be encoded and used instead as Submittable
         pallet: system
         call: remark
         args: [ *my_variable ]